explodinggradients/ragas/docs/metrics.md

 ### `Faithfulness`

 This measures the factual consistency of the generated answer against the given context.
 This is done using a multi step paradigm that includes creation of statements from the generated answer followed by verifying each of these statements against the context.
+It is calculated from `answer` and `retrieved context`.
 The answer is scaled to (0,1) range.
 Higher the better.
 ```python
 from ragas.metrics.factuality import Faithfulness
 faithfulness = Faithfulness()